HimanshuMishra123/Kubernetes-Zero-to-Hero/StatefulSet & DaemonSet & Deployments & Replicaset.md

 - **Provisioning:** PVs can be statically created by an administrator or dynamically provisioned using StorageClasses.
 - **Reclaim Policy:** When a user is done with a PV, it can either be retained, recycled, or deleted based on the reclaim policy.
 - **Access Modes:** PVs support different access modes, including ReadWriteOnce, ReadOnlyMany, and ReadWriteMany, dictating how the volume can be mounted by pods.
 - **PersistentVolumeClaims (PVCs):** Users request PVs by creating PersistentVolumeClaims (PVCs).
-The cluster then binds the PVC to a suitable PV, ensuring the user gets the requested storage.
+The cluster then creates and binds the PVC to a suitable PV, ensuring the user gets the requested storage. on a high level, When a PVC is created with a reference to the Storage Class, the CSI contoller Plugin detects the PVC automatically and use storage class (SC) info to provisions an persistent volume and attaches it to the StatefulSet pod.

 #### Common Use Cases PV:
 - Storing application data